ashleyyytjh/IS216-frontend/README.md

 > - *Ashley:* Learned to build reusable Vue components and manage state effectively.
 > - *Ashwin:* Gained experience connecting frontend and backend APIs.
 > - *Darren:* Improved UI/UX design workflow and collaboration using Figma.
-> - *Dylan:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
+> - *Dylan:* Gained hands-on experience creating responsive and user-friendly web interfaces, integrating various libraries to enhance functionality and design.
+The project helped me to understand the overall structure of a full working web application and how frontend components connect with backend logic.
 > - *Joel:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 As a team, reflect on: